Taj Annan

-Taj Annan (born 16 August 2003) is an Australian professional rugby league and rugby union footballer who plays for the Newcastle Knights in the National Rugby League.
+Taj Annan (born 16 August 2003) is an Australian professional rugby league footballer who plays as a er for the Newcastle Knights in the National Rugby League.

-He previously played as a fly-half, centre or fullback for rugby union team Queensland Reds.
+He previously played rugby union as a fly-half, centre or fullback for rugby union team Queensland Reds.

 Early career

 Originally from Merewether, New South Wales, Annan moved to and studied at Brisbane Boys' College.